minerbadd/MUSE/data/muse/MiningMUSE.md

 The `lib/turtle` library extends this abstraction consistently with the other interesting things turtles can be made to do.
 The consistency itself helps in maintenance.
 ComputerCraft's primitives deal with turns "right" and "left".
 They deal separately with those other things turtles can do in terms of "forward", "up", and "down".
 A useful set of abstractions would be to hide all this detail and expose turtle interfaces uniformly in terms of six directions: the four cardinal and the two vertical directions. <a href="code/lib/turtle.html" target="_blank"> <IMG SRC="drawings/04Tree.jpg" hspace ="10" ALIGN="left"/> </a>

 There's a pretty long list of turtle operations that need fitting into this abstraction.
 The fitting is so repetitive that it lends itself to representation as a table.
 There's a couple of builder functions executed when `lib/turtle` is loaded.
 They generate the functions that `lib/turtle` exports.
 Look at the `lib/turtle` <a href="code/lib/turtle.html" target="_blank"> implementation </a> to see how to have yet more fun with functions.
+Note that each turtle operation is exposed as a table accessed by `direction`.

 Another detail needing abstracting is the notion what's in which `slot` of a turtle's  <a href="code/lib/turtle.html#inventory" target="_blank"> inventory </a>.
 What's where exactly is something worth hiding.
 What we generally just want to know is whether the turtle's `inventory` includes certain items.
 Or better, whether it includes certain kinds, `categories`, of items.
 These might be, for example,  `fuels`, `stones`, or `ores`.
 A category could be items useful as `fills` or the kinds of `dirt`.
 We might be more interested in the total fuel energy available to a turtle rather than any specific kind of fuel.